Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 8. Select **Complete Registration**.
 You should now be redirected to your dbt Cloud account, complete with a connection to your Snowflake account, a deployment and a development environment, and a sample job.

-9. To help you version control your dbt project, we have connected it to a [managed repository](/docs/collaborate/git/managed-repository), which means that dbt Labs will be hosting your repository for you.
-This will give you access to a Git workflow without you having to create and host the repository yourself.
-You will not need to know Git for this workshop; dbt Cloud will help guide you through the workflow.
+9. Instead of building an entire version controlled data project from scratch, we'll be forking and connecting to an existing workshop github repository. dbt Cloud's git integration creates easy to use git guardrails.
+You won't need to know much Git for this workshop.
 In the future, when you’re developing your own project, [feel free to use your own repository](/docs/cloud/git/connect-github).
 This will allow you to learn more about features like [Slim CI](/docs/deploy/cloud-ci-job#configuring-a-slim-ci-job) builds after this workshop.

 <!-- ------------------------ -->